jquense/yup/README.md

 });
 ```

 If you need multi-language support, Yup has got you covered.
-The function `useLocale` accepts functions that can be used to generate error objects with translation keys and values.
+The function `setLocale` accepts functions that can be used to generate error objects with translation keys and values.
 Just get this output and feed it into your favorite i18n library.

 ```js
 import { setLocale } from 'yup';